Embodied LLM Agents Learn to Cooperate in Organized Teams: Related Works

-Recent work~\citep{xu2023language, zhang2023exploring, wu2023autogen,li2023camel} showed that multiple LLM agents or human-agent teams can improve upon single LLM in solving pure text-based tasks, such as creative writing, reasoning, and code generation. \citet{liu_dynamic_2023}, \citet{hong_metagpt_2023} and \citet{zheng2023agents} further explored agent selection or role assignment to improve the performance.

 LLMs have also been applied to multi-agent cooperation for embodied tasks~\citep{agashe_evaluating_2023, mandi_roco_2023, park2023generative, chen_agentverse_2023}.
-Besides, \citet{zhang_proagent_2023} proposed an intention inference framework to enhance the cooperation of LLM agents without explicit communication. \citet{li2023theory} investigated LLM-agents collaboration for Theory of Mind inferences tasks with a broadcast-only communication protocol and homogeneous policies. \citet{zhang_building_2023} studied embodied multi-agent cooperation in the two-agent and the one-human-one-agent settings. \citet{chen_scalable_2023} explored different fixed communication structures for multi-LLM-robots.
-These initial explorations are also limited to fixed team structures and are not optimized for communication efficiency.
+Besides, \citet{zhang_proagent_2023} proposed an intention inference framework to enhance the cooperation of LLM agents without explicit communication. \citet{li2023theory} investigated LLM-agents collaboration for Theory of Mind inferences tasks with a broadcast-only communication protocol and homogeneous policies. \citet{zhang_building_2023} studied embodied multi-agent cooperation in the two-agent and the one-human-one-agent settings. \citet{chen_scalable_2023} explored different fixed communication structures for multi-LLM-robots. \citet{zhao2024hierarchical} and \citet{chen2024s} organized the agents by predefined and fixed communication with a virtual manager.
+These initial explorations are limited to fixed team structures and are not optimized for communication efficiency.
 In contrast, our work explores the impact of deploying and optimizing organizational structures, allowing $\geq 3$ agents in a team, for efficient multi-agent communication and cooperation.